SiddharthSampath/DataRithms/README.md

 ### Getting Started

-- Base URL : This project is currently not hosted on a public domain, and can only be run locally.
-The default port used by the API is 5000, and the base URL is > http://localhost:5000/
+- Base URL : This project is currently hosted on a public domain on heroku.
+The url is https://data-rithms.herokuapp.com/

 - Authentication : Authentication is being done using Auth0.